 Gifts of Ag Commodities

 Nebraska farmers and ranchers can save significant taxes by contributing commodities such as corn or cattle to their community foundation fund instead of making a cash contribution after selling the commodities.
+Download our Gifts of Grain and Livestock brochure.

 Benefits of a gift of ag commodities